OISF/suricata/doc/userguide/file-extraction/config-update.rst

       write-meta: yes     # write a .meta file if set to yes
       include-pid: yes    # include the pid in filenames if set to yes.

-the following changes will need to be made to convert to a V2 style configuration:
+The following changes will need to be made to convert to a v2 style configuration:

-* A ``version`` field must be set to 2.
+* The ``version`` field must be set to 2.
 * The ``log-dir`` field should be renamed to ``dir``.
 It is recommended to use a new directory instead of an existing v1 directory.
 * Remove the ``waldo`` option.
 It is no longer used.
 * Remove the ``write-meta`` option.
-Optionally set ``write-fileinfo`` to enable writing of a metadata file along side the extracted file.
+* Optionally set ``write-fileinfo`` to enable writing of a metadata file along side the extracted file.
 Not that this option is disabled by default as a ``fileinfo`` event can be written to the Eve log file.
 * Remove the ``include-pid`` option.
 There is no equivalent to this option in file-store v2.

 Example converted configuration::